Right arrowBosscoder School of Technology

 → Human values

-These subjects help students develop leadership skills, teamwork, and professional ethics along with technical expertise.
+These subjects help students develop communication skills, leadership ability, and professional ethics along with their technical expertise.

 Skills You Develop While Studying CSE Subjects

-By the end of the four-year B.Tech program, students typically develop skills like:
+By the end of a four-year B.Tech program, students typically develop important technical and problem-solving skills such as:

 → Programming and coding